You can make a payment at any time, with any payment method that's available to you. To make one, follow these steps:

 - Use any payment method for your country and currency: You can make a payment with any payment method in your account, or with a new payment method that's available in your location and currency.
 Check to see what's available to you.

-- Keep your ads running: Make a payment to ensure your ads continue to run for a while—we suggest 30 times the cumulative amount of your ad campaign daily budgets.
+- Keep your ads running: Make a payment to ensure your ads continue to run for a while—we suggest 30 times the cumulative amount of your ad campaign average daily budgets.
 If your account balance is running low, we'll send an email (based on your notification settings) when your budget has less than 7 days worth of advertising funds.

 - Allow for processing time: Depending on how you pay, it can take from 24 hours to a week or more for your payment to reach your account.
 Allow for this time when you're trying to keep your ads running.